cloudflare/cloudflare-docs/products/network-interconnect/src/content/partners/index.md

 <Aside type='note'>

-If you can't see a Cloudflare port in your fabric provider's dashboard that's close to your infrastructure, reach out to interconnection@cloudflare.com and request a port closer to your location under the _Interconnect Anywhere_ program.
+If you can't find a Cloudflare port close to your infrastructure from your fabric provider's dashboard, contact interconnection@cloudflare.com to request a port closer to your location under the _Interconnect Anywhere_ program.

 </Aside>